LNFWebsite/Streamly/README.md

 Streamly essentially runs as a helper to the YouTube embed player.
 It retrieves public data about the video such as the title and time of the video readily accessible on the net.
 It then builds a playlist off of these values and plays each video in a native embed player.

-Following our policy of not using proprietary systems or storing any data on our own, the playlist you create is stored in the URL (or web address) of Streamly.
+Following our policy of not using proprietary keys or storing any data on our own, the playlist you create is stored in the URL (or web address) of Streamly.
 This allows you to store it as a bookmark, create a short link from it by throwing it into a link shortener such as <https://tiny.cc> or <https://bit.ly>, throw it into a text file on your computer, or hand copy it down to a piece of paper (nuts but I've tried it before).

 And, you don't have to worry about losing anything because Streamly requires nothing other than the playlist you create.